-Red clover is another example of perimenopause supplements. flowering plant with natural plant estrogen-like soy – isoflavones.
+Red clover is another example of a perimenopause supplement. flowering plant with natural plant estrogen-like soy – isoflavones.
 It reduces the symptoms like hot flashes and bone loss by mimicking bodily hormones.

 Mild symptoms of headache and nausea are possible.

 Chasteberry is a medicinal herb indigenous to Asia and the Mediterranean.
-It has a long history of treating conditions associated with menstrual disorders, infertility, perimenopausal symptoms, and menopause (R).
+It has a long history of treating conditions associated with menstrual disorders, infertility, perimenopausal symptoms, and menopause.

-Commonly reported side effects are mild, ranging from gastric related or itchy skin, headache, etc.
+Commonly reported side effects are mild, ranging from gastric-related or itchy skin, to headache, etc.